-Draw From Life
+13. Sketch From Life

-Draw With Your Eraser
+14. Draw With Your Eraser: It’s a Tool

 An eraser is a drawing tool, it’s not just for correcting mistakes.
 Use an eraser to highlight individual parts of your drawing and to readjust tonal values by partially lifting away some areas.

-Kneaded erasers are flexible, so they’re perfect for most jobs, and great for broad erasing, especially if you are not drawing super detail.
+Kneadable Erasers are flexible, so they’re perfect for most jobs, and great for broad erasing, especially if you are not drawing super detail.

 Other types of erasers create different effects.

-I use a Jakar battery eraser to lift off the tiniest dots and lines imaginable.
+I use my battery eraser to lift off the tiniest dots and lines imaginable.
 I could never draw the brilliant highlight in an eye with any other tool.
 I’d have to draw around it.

-A standard Tombo Mono eraser pen lets me draw lines that are sharp but not quite as white.
+A standard Tombo Mono Eraser Pen lets me draw lines that are sharp but not quite as white.
 They are great for creating texture and depth in hair and fur.

-Blu-Tak is another great drawing tool.
+Blu Tack is another great drawing tool.
 It kneads to a finer point than a kneadable eraser.
 Try pressing or rolling knobs of putty into graphite and see the marvelous random textures it creates.
 Experiment.
 Use it for walls and rocks and tree bark and you will be amazed.

 Landscapes are romantic, the feeling is more important than reality.
 You can draw what should’ve been there.
 Most photographers feel bound by recording the truth, a constraint that most artists don’t have.